emilosman/emilosman/docs/index.md

 - LinkedIn: [in/emilosman](https://www.linkedin.com/in/emilosman/)

 ### Summary
-Focused creative problem solver, working in software development since 2016.
-Specialized in Ruby development and cloud technologies.
-Skilled communicator with in-depth technical knowledge.
+A results-driven Senior Software Developer with over 8 years of experience specializing in Ruby on Rails, cloud technologies, and DevOps practices.
+Skilled in driving innovation, improving systems, and solving complex problems with creative technical solutions.
+Passionate about continuous learning, automation, and delivering high-quality solutions.

 ### Tech skills
-- Ruby on Rails
-- JavaScript, TypeScript, React, Next.js
+- Languages & Frameworks: Ruby, Ruby on Rails, JavaScript, TypeScript, React, Next.js
-- PostgreSQL, MongoDB
+- Databases: PostgreSQL, MongoDB
+- DevOps & Cloud: Kubernetes (k8s), Docker, Terraform, Ansible, CI/CD, GitHub Actions
-- Automated Testing: RSpec, Test-Driven Development (TDD)
+- Testing & Methodologies: RSpec, Test-Driven Development (TDD), Agile
-- Agile Delopment Practices
-- Issue Tracking: Jira
-- Version Control: Git
-- HTML5, CSS3, SCSS
-- Microservices Architecture
-- Virtualization: QEMU, libvirt, Proxmox
-- Containerization: Docker, Podman
-- Terraform, Ansible
-- CI/CD, GitHub Actions, Automation
-- Linux and Unix Systems
-- Bash

 ### Soft Skills
-- Excellent written and spoken English
+- Strong communication skills, both written and verbal, in English, Hungarian, and Serbian
-- Willingness to share knowledge and mentor juniors
-- Comfortable communicating with clients
-- Managerial experience
-- Diligent note-taker and archivist
+- Experienced in mentoring juniors and sharing technical knowledge
+- Effective at client communication and fostering positive relationships
+- Proven managerial experience, leading teams and projects to success
+- Detail-oriented with a strong focus on documentation and organization
-- Passion for learning and continuous improvement
+- Passionate about continuous learning and professional growth
-- Systems thinking
+- Skilled in systems thinking and addressing complex challenges
-- Performing highly open-ended and conscientious work
-- Hungarian and Serbian native speaker
+- Capable of working independently and tackling open-ended, high-responsibility tasks

 ## Experience